elastic/prodfiler-documentation/getting-started.md

 container `optimyze/pf-host-agent:release-beta-6`, and the second line starts this container with your project ID and a secret token (that you need to keep secret to ensure that others cannot pollute your project with data) configured as environment variables.
-The container needs to be `privileged` because Prodfiler interacts with the kernel features that are typically only available to the `root` user; the volume mounts expose debugging information to the Prodfiler agent.
+The container needs to be `privileged` because Prodfiler interacts with kernel features that are typically only available to the `root` user; the volume mounts expose debugging information to the Prodfiler agent.

 ### Manual installation on a single host

-If you wish to deploy the profiling agent to a single host, you can simply cut & paste the above command line and run it (with the appropriate privileges) on a machine (or a set of machines) you wish to profile.
+If you wish to deploy the profiling agent to a single host, you can simply copy & paste the above command line and run it (with the appropriate privileges) on a machine (or a set of machines) you wish to profile.